-More than a half a century later, what might have begun as a small community hospital, now cares for 400,000 residents across 10 Central Kentucky counties.
-The Hardin Memorial Health system includes a 300-bed acute care hospital and more than 45 additional locations throughout the region, providing primary care and 40 specialties including orthopedics, oncology, cardiology and more.
-While Hardin County Government still retains ownership, a management contract with Louisville-based Baptist Health provides valuable expertise in operations and leadership.
+More than a half a century later, what might have begun as a small community hospital, cared for 400,000 residents across 10 Central Kentucky counties.
+The Hardin Memorial Health system included a 300-bed acute care hospital and more than 50 additional locations throughout the region, providing primary care and 45 specialties including orthopedics, oncology, cardiology and more.
+While Hardin County Government retained ownership, a management contract with Louisville-based Baptist Health provided valuable expertise in operations and leadership.

-HMH remains critically important and keeps growing rapidly.
-The hospital’s new North Tower boasts 56 private, patient-centric rooms.
-More than 1,600 babies are born each year at HMH BirthPlace, ranking it 9th out of the 48 delivering Kentucky hospitals.
-BirthPlace also provides the region’s only level II neonatal intensive care unit (NICU) with a highly trained team including two neonatologists providing 24-hour coverage.
-The HMH Emergency Department, the 4th busiest in the state, will undergo a multi-million-dollar renovation to better accommodate the more 65,000 patients seen there each year.
+HMH served a critically important role in the community and continued growing rapidly.
+The hospital’s North Tower included 56 private, patient-centric rooms.
+More than 1,600 babies were born each year at HMH BirthPlace.
+BirthPlace also provided the region’s only Level II Neonatal Intensive Care Unit (NICU) with a highly trained team including two neonatologists providing 24-hour coverage.
+The HMH Emergency Department also underwent a multi-million-dollar renovation to better accommodate the more 70,000 patients seen there each year.

-With more than 230 first-in-class physicians, many with long-standing ties to the region, coupled with a staff of more than 2,100, HMH prides itself on providing the highest level of care, treating patients like family because in many cases they are family!
+With more than 550 physicians and advanced practice clinicians, many with long-standing ties to the region, coupled with a staff of more than 2,900, HMH prided itself on providing the highest level of care, treating patients like family because in many cases they are family!

-The results of strong physicians, state of the art facilities and warm, friendly care, speak for themselves.
+The results of strong physicians, state-of-the-art facilities and warm, friendly care, spoke for themselves.
 The hospital has been recognized as a Thomson Reuters 100 Top Hospitals® based on clinical processes and outcomes, patient safety, operational efficiency and financial stability.
-The hospital has also been named one of Thomson Reuters 100 Top Hospitals® Performance Improvement Leaders.
-Most recently, Becker’s Hospital Review named HMH one of the top 10 healthcare systems in the nation with strong finances.
+It was also named to Becker’s Hospital Review’s top 10 healthcare systems in the nation with strong finances.

-The third largest employer in Hardin County, HMH offers over 2100 people from Central Kentucky challenging and interesting career opportunities.
+As the third largest employer in Hardin County, HMH offered over 2,900 people from Central Kentucky challenging and interesting career opportunities.